tfagerlind/verso/README.md

 is not advisable to implement the same functionality over and over again for every project that needs to be versioned and released.
-In order to maintain a SemVer-like versioning, the version must be incremented, and that kind of functionality is not trivial.
+In order to maintain a SemVer-like versioning, the version must be incremented, and valid versions must be distinguished from invalid ones, and that kind of functionality is not trivial.

 Since a SemVer-like versioning has an order, the current version must somehow be stored; a state must be maintained.
 How this state is